ibm-cloud-docs/Cloudant/api/advanced_replication.md

 with the previous {{site.data.keyword.cloudant_short_notm}} replication mechanism.

 In particular,
-network usage during replication is more efficient, and the scheduler takes into account the current load for individual database nodes within a cluster when determining the allocation of replication tasks.
+network usage during replication is more efficient.
+The scheduler factors in the current load for individual database nodes within a cluster when it determines the allocation of replication tasks.

 Finally,
 the state of a replication is now more detailed,